stiophan0309/sah-milestone3/README.md

 ### Features to implement

-The need or a seperate login facility for administrators is the main requirement outstanding.
+1. The need or a seperate login facility for administrators is the main requirement outstanding.
+2. A popup confirming email sent on Contact page

 ---